alu-rwa-dsa/summative-liplan_elnaam_sugira_team/README.md

 ## How to Setup/Run
-Console/CLI - Navigate to the scripts folder of the project and run the mainCLI.py file GUI - Navigate to the scripts folder of the project and run the mainGUI.py file
+Navigate to the scripts folder of the project and run the mainGUI.py file

 ## Contributing